Representation of Underrepresented Group: A Case of Women Political Participation

 How to Cite

 Representation of Underrepresented Group: A Case of Women Political Participation .
 (2024).
-IITM Journal of Business Studies, 127-133. http://journalsiitmjp.com/index.php/iitmjbs/article/view/32
+IITM Journal of Business Studies, 127-133. https://journalsiitmjp.com/index.php/iitmjbs/article/view/32